-Floats and parades fill the streets, bars and clubs put on their best events and promotions, while revellers party around the clock.
+Floats and parades fill the streets, bars and clubs put on their best events and promotions, while revelers party around the clock.
 Mardi Gras may be a citywide festival, but the bars and general vibe of Bourbon Street make it the best place to stay in New Orleans to experience the festivities in all their glory.

-While Bourbon Street largely prioritises nightlife, it is within walking distance of the rest of the attractions located elsewhere in the French Quarter.
+While Bourbon Street largely prioritizes nightlife, it is within walking distance of the rest of the attractions located elsewhere in the French Quarter.
 This makes Bourbon Street a fabulous place to stay so you can enjoy every second of your trip, without having to worry about how you get back to your hotel each night.

 While we’re on the subject, Bourbon Street contains some of the best hotels in New Orleans.
 Like everything else in the city, New Orleans hotels have their own distinctive style.
-Whether you prefer luxury hotels or boutique hotels, the options here are sure to keep you immersed in your surroundings.

 The Central Business District is located immediately to the south of the French Quarter, with the two separated by Canal Street.
 As the name may suggest, this is the part of the city that operates a little more normally, with countless businesses and corporations located here.

-While the district as a whole prioritises business, perhaps the most popular area is at the junction of Magazine Street and Julia Street.
+While the district as a whole prioritizes business, perhaps the most popular area is at the junction of Magazine Street and Julia Street.
 Not only will you find numerous office blocks here, but there is also an abundance of hotels and restaurants, ideal for catering to the workers, no matter how far away they’ve come from.

 Magazine Street even contains a huge number of parking lots.
-This provides the upmost convenience for anyone who prefers to travel in a car as opposed to using public transport to get to work each morning.
+This provides the utmost convenience for anyone who prefers to travel in a car as opposed to using public transport to get to work each morning.

 However, in recent years, with the way shipping has evolved, these industries began to burn out.
-The area took a downward turn for a number of years, until the 1984 Worlds Fair shone a light on it.
+The area took a downward turn for a number of years until the 1984 Worlds Fair shone a light on it.

 With many seeing the potential of the Warehouse District, investment and redevelopment exploded.
-Now, many of the warehouses have been converted into some of the best hotels, bars, restaurants, art galleries and condos in the city.
+Now, many of the warehouses have been converted into some of the best hotels, bars, restaurants, art galleries, and condos in the city.